nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 Now I could just type `make local` and run the scraper locally!

-The makefile also ended up being useful for deployment, where you have to first package the build, then deploy it.
+The makefile also ended up being useful for deployment, where you have to first [package](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-package.html) the build, then [deploy](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-deploy.html) it.[^3]

 ```makefile
 S3_BUCKET=my-s3-bucket-url